ScilifelabDataCentre/data.scilifelab.se/content/impact_overview/_index.md

 ## Map of visits/views in the last 12 months

 The number of views or visits for different countries for Data Services from SciLifeLab Data Centre over the last year.
 For SciLifeLab Data Repository, data is taken from the number of times that entries in the repository are viewed.
 For all other services, data reflects the number of unique visits to the websites.

+Visits/views that are from territories not present on the map, or from an unknown location are not included in the map.

 <!-- Graph showing views over time-->